Koi Water Garden Ltd

 May safely be used with salt at 1/2 oz per gallon.

-Malachite Green.
+Malachite Green

 Dose as recommended by manufacturer.
-Warning -Never use Formalin on it's own.
+Warning - Never use Formalin on it's own.

 The great tonic, great supportive treatment when treating koi for a wide variety of ailments, can be used as a dip and can be used to kill parasites and bacteria at high strength.
-Helps lessen the burden on the koi’s osmoregulatory system (helps keep the koi’s fluid bodily level in balance).
-Cannot be used with all chemicals, notably potassium and chloramine T at high strength.
-Max recommended dosage with these chemicals is ½ ounce per gallon (0.33%)
+Helps lessen the burden on the Koi’s osmoregulatory system (helps keep the koi’s fluid bodily level in balance).

+Dose – For use as a general supportive treatment and ‘tonic’ – ½ ounce per gallon (0.33%).
+As a supportive when treating bacterial infection with other treatments, such as Acriflavine – ¾ ounce per gallon (0.50%).
 As a dip – 4 ounces per gallon (2.64%) for 10 - 15 minutes OR until the koi shows signs of distress – whichever is the shorter.

 Warning.
 Must never be used with Formalin or Anaesthsetics.

-Acriflavine and Acriflavine derivatives.
+Acriflavine and Acriflavine derivates

 Great non-aggressive treatment for bacterial disease, and like potassium and chloramine, cleans up external wounds very well, and can be used with salt.
 One of the only recognised cures for dropsy when used in conjunction with salt.
 May be safely overdosed, and whilst at high strengths it will affect your filter, it will not harm your fish.
 Super one hit treatment for all Protozoa, Costia, Trichodena, Chilodonella and Whitespot when used in conjunction with salt.
+Unfortunately due to legislation, Acriflavine in liquid form can only be sold at a maximum 2% strength solution.
+For this reason, to be effective, it must usually be used at a much higher strength than recommended - we use it at least 10 x stronger dosage than recommended.
+But here you will have to make your own decision.....!

-Proflavine Hemisulphate.
+Proflavine Hemisulphate

 Dose – 4.5gm per 1000 gallons.
 Use with Salt at ¾ ounce (0,50%) for best results and at temperatures over 16 Deg.
 C. Repeat treatment every seven days or until symptoms improve.
-Complete 25% water changes between treatments.
+Complete 25% water changes between treatments. .

 Used by the Japanese for many years but strangely little used in the UK.
 Excellent mild fungicide and bactericide.
 Ideal treatment to help prevent cross infection, for transporting fish and can be used with salt.
 Great de-stressor, non-aggressive and can be used as a dip and overdosed with safety.
 Perfect treatment to be used as a gill wash and therefore is much used for helping newly imported koi recover from their journey.
 Great alternative to Malachite and much less aggressive.
 Again the only drawback is the cost.